krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 [105,402s][info ][safepoint   ] Safepoint "ThreadDump", Time since last: 159020 ns, Reaching safepoint: 29524545 ns, At safepoint: 160702 ns, Total: 29685247 ns
 ```

-The _Reaching safepoint_ contains time to safepoint.
-Most of the time it is **>15k ns** but there are some much longer:
+_Reaching safepoint_ contains the time to safepoint.
+Most of the time it is **<15 ms** but we also see one outlier:
-**29ms**.
+**29 ms**.
 Async-profiler in ```--ttsp``` mode collects samples between:

 - ```SafepointSynchronize::begin```, and
 - ```RuntimeService::record_safepoint_synchronized```

-During that time our application threads are trying to reach safepoint:
+During that time our application threads are trying to reach a safepoint:
 ([HTML](/assets/async-demos/tts.html){:target="_blank"})

 ![alt text](/assets/async-demos/tts.png "flames")

-You can see that most of the gathered samples are executing ```arraycopy``` invoked from ```TtsController```.
+We can see that most of the gathered samples are executing ```arraycopy```, invoked from ```TtsController```.
-The time to safepoint issues that I approach so far:
+The time to safepoint issues that I approach so far are:

 - **arraycopy** - as in our example
-- **old JDK + loops** - since JDK 11u4 we have _loop strip mining_ optimization working correctly (after fixing
+- **old JDK + loops** - since JDK 11u4 we have an _loop strip mining_ optimization working correctly (after fixing
   [JDK-8220374](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8220374){:target="_blank"}), before that if you had
   a counted loop, it could be compiled without any check for safepoint
 - **swap** - when your application thread executes some work in _thread_in_vm_ state (after calling some native method),
   and during that execution it waits for some pages to be swapped in/out, that can slow down reaching the safepoint

-For the **arraycopy** issue the solution is to copy the array by some custom method.
-It will be a bit slower,
+For the **arraycopy** issue the solution is to copy larger arrays by some custom method, that might use **arraycopy** for smaller sub arrays.
-but will not slow down all the threads but one.
+It will be a bit slower, but will not slow down the whole application when reaching a safepoint is required.

 For the **swap** issue, just disable swap.

 ## Methods
 {: #methods }

-Async-profiler can instrument a method, so we can see all the stack traces that invoked that method.
+Async-profiler can instrument a method, so we can see all the stack traces with this method on the top.
-To achieve that async-profiler uses instrumentation.
+To achieve that, async-profiler uses instrumentation.

-**Big fat warning**: It's already pointed out in the README of the profiler that if you are not running
+**Big warning**: It's already pointed out in the README of the profiler that if you are not running
-the profiler from ```agentpath``` then the first instrumentation of Java method can result in code
+the profiler from ```agentpath```, then the first instrumentation of a Java method can result in a code
 cache flush.
-It’s not the fault of the async-profiler, it’s the nature of all instrumentation based profilers
+It’s not the fault of the async-profiler, it’s the nature of all instrumentation-based profilers
 combined with JVM’s code.
-Here is a comment from JVM sources:
+Here is a comment from the [JVM sources](https://github.com/openjdk/jdk/blob/master/src/hotspot/share/prims/jvmtiRedefineClasses.cpp#L4078){:target="_blank"}:

-> Deoptimize all compiled code that depends on this class.
+// Deoptimize all compiled code that depends on the classes redefined.
->
+//
-> If the can_redefine_classes capability is obtained in the onload
+// If the can_redefine_classes capability is obtained in the onload
->  phase then the compiler has recorded all dependencies from startup.
+// phase then the compiler has recorded all dependencies from startup.
->  In that case we need only deoptimize and throw away all compiled code
+// In that case we need only deoptimize and throw away all compiled code
-> that depends on the class.
+// that depends on the class.
->
+//
-> If can_redefine_classes is obtained sometime after the onload
+// If can_redefine_classes is obtained sometime after the onload
-> phase then the dependency information may be incomplete.
+// phase then the dependency information may be incomplete.
 In that case
-> the first call to RedefineClasses causes all compiled code to be
+// the first call to RedefineClasses causes all compiled code to be
-> thrown away.
+// thrown away.
 As can_redefine_classes has been obtained then
-> all future compilations will record dependencies so second and
+// all future compilations will record dependencies so second and
-> subsequent calls to RedefineClasses need only throw away code
+// subsequent calls to RedefineClasses need only throw away code
-> that depends on the class.
+// that depends on the class.

 You can check the [README PR](https://github.com/jvm-profiling-tools/async-profiler/pull/483#discussion_r735019623){:target="_blank"}
-discussion for more information on that.
-For now let's focus on the usage of the mode for our purposes.
+discussion for more information on this topic.
+But let's focus on the usage of the mode for our purposes.
-In this case we could easily do it with a plain IDE debugger, but there are situations where something
+In this case, we could easily do it with a plain IDE debugger, but there are situations where something
-is happening only in one environment, or we are tracing some issue that we do not know how to reproduce.
+is happening only in one environment, or we are tracing some issues that we do not know how to reproduce.

 Since Spring beans are usually created during applications startup let's run our application that way: